Dry mouth at night is bacteria's delight

 Think of your open mouth as a big Petri dish.
 Without cleansing moisture, anaerobic bacteria can thrive, leaving your breath smelling terrible and your teeth covered with a layer of scum.

 Not everyone who experiences dry mouth at night sleeps with their mouth open.
-In fact, some people suffer from xerostomia, a chronic condition of low saliva flow.
+In fact, some people suffer from chronic dry mouth, sometimes referred to as xerostomia (the subjective sensation of dry mouth).
 This can be caused by medications, nerve damage or even Sjogrens syndrome, an autoimmune disorder, according to the National Institute of Dental and Craniofacial Research.

 Either way, getting rid of morning breath means moistening your mouth with a specialty breath freshening rinse.
 While you're at it, try using a tongue scraper and a foaming toothpaste for added benefit.